CandleMR/Scrabble/README.md

 # Scrabble
-This a little program I learned in CS50x
+This is a little program I learned in CS50x